 - Making diversity & inclusion goals a reality – the conversation on diversity and inclusion is halted by lack of action.
 Technology provides an actionable way companies can begin to reach diversity and inclusion goals.
 Diversity alone is not enough, implementing clear mechanisms through which inclusivity can thrive is the missing piece that our technology actively addresses.

-- A root cause approach to workplace wellbeing – workplace bullying, harassment and discrimination are leading reasons for the high levels of presenteeism seen today*, and perhaps contributing to the 1 in 4 of us who experience poor mental health.
+- A root cause approach to workplace wellbeing – workplace bullying, racism at work , and hostile work environment harassment are leading reasons for the high levels of presenteeism seen today*, and perhaps contributing to the 1 in 4 of us who experience poor mental health.
 Technology provides a mechanism for humanising the process of speaking up about sensitive issues that impact people beyond working hours.

 Whilst human intention will always be behind any technological innovation, advancements in technology make it possible to learn more about organizational culture than ever before and take tangible steps to improve workplaces and individual experiences at work.

 Neta Meidav is co-founder and CEO of Vault Platform, the trusttech company disrupting workplace misconduct reporting and resolution.
 Neta worked as a senior adviser to the UK Government for over ten years and is a knowledgeable resource on solutions to the problem of harassment and bullying in the workplace.